Looking for Appraisal Services that adhere to a strict code of ethics ?

 We only perform to the highest ethical standards possible.
 Accepting orders where the fee is dependent on a pre-determined value conclusion is not something we can consider.
 That is, we will not agree to provide an appraisal report and base our fee upon coming up with a particular value conclusion.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") also describes a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value etc.)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
+Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") also describes a violation in ethics as the acceptance of an assignment that is contingent upon "the reporting of a pre-determined result (e.g., opinion of value etc.)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
 We diligently follow these rules to the letter.
-This means you can be at ease knowing we are doing everything we can to objectively determine the accurate property value.
+This means you can be confident, and at ease in knowing that we are doing everything we can to objectively determine the accurate property value.

 With Tri Borough Appraisals, you can be assured of ethical and professional service.